thinktandem/tandem/site/blog/2017-09-21-launching-the-new-thinktandem-io.md

 ---
 title: "Launching the New ThinkTandem.io"
 tags:
+  - strategy
+  - business
+  - branding
+  - user-research
+  - content-strategy
+  - seo
-    - misc
+  - design
-    - ux
+  - experience
   - alecr
 author: "Alec Reynolds"
 date: "2017-09-21"
 summary: "Take a fresh look at what defines Tandem as a bold new digital agency."